datafaker-net/datafaker/docs/documentation/schemas.md

 ## CSV transformation

-CSV transformer could be build with help of `CsvTransformer.CsvTransformerBuilder` e.g.
+CSV transformer could be built with help of `CsvTransformer.CsvTransformerBuilder` e.g.

 === "Java"